-The annual vehicle amount for 2018 is thus found in both the "Manitoba, rural" and "Manitoba, population under 30,000" categories of the "Transportation" component of the MBM (Table 11-10-0066-01).
+The annual vehicle amount for 2020 is thus found in both the "Manitoba, rural" and "Manitoba, population under 30,000" categories of the "Transportation" component of the MBM (Table 11-10-0066-01).
 This number can be adjusted for inflation using the CPI data for "Operation of passenger vehicles" for Manitoba.
-For inflation from 2018 to 2019 for example, multiply the MBM amount for "Transportation" (rural or population under 30,000) by the 2019 CPI value for "Operation of passenger vehicles" and divide the resulting amount by the 2018 CPI value.
+For inflation from 2020 to 2022 for example, multiply the MBM amount for "Transportation" (rural or population under 30,000) by the 2022 CPI value for "Operation of passenger vehicles" and divide the resulting amount by the 2020 CPI value.

-Monthly Winnipeg Transit bus passes in 2020 are \$102.05 for adults and \$81.65 for postsecondary students.
-Monthly Brandon Transit passes are \$84.50 for adults and \$51.00 for post-secondary students.
-In Thompson, monthly bus passes are \$76 for adults and \$40 for students in 2020.
+Monthly Winnipeg Transit bus passes in 2022 are \$106 for adults Thirtyday Brandon Transit passes are \$86 for adults, hence \$16 was added to the adult pass to account for monthly calculation.
+In Thompson, monthly bus passes are \$76 for adults.

 - Step 1: Adjust Table 11-10-0066-01 using the "Add/Remove data" tab.
 For "Geography" include only "Manitoba, rural."
-For "Component" include only "Transportation." - Step 2: Adjust for inflation by multiplying the amount in Step 1 by the CPI for "Operation of passenger vehicles" for Manitoba in the year for which you are doing the study and divide by the CPI for 2018.
-You will have to adjust Table 18-10-0005-01 to include only "Manitoba" and "Operation of passenger vehicles." - Step 3: Add the cost of monthly bus passes if applicable.
+For "Component" include only "Transportation." - Step 2: Adjust for inflation by multiplying the amount in Step 1 by the CPI for "Operation of passenger vehicles" for Manitoba in the year for which you are doing the study and divide by the CPI for 2020.
+You will have to adjust Table 18-10-0005-01 to include only "Manitoba" and "Operation of passenger vehicles."

+• Step 3: Add the cost of monthly bus passes if applicable.